Prioritized Semantic Learning for Zero-shot Instance Navigation: Experiments

 \subsection{Ablation Study}

-\paragraph{\textbf{Effectiveness of \fullname.}} To determine the effectiveness of our proposed method, we first conduct ablation studies under the image-goal setting of the \instancenav task.
-In Table~\ref{tab:ablation-LSD}, we report the evaluation results of different variants of our method.
+\paragraph{\textbf{Effectiveness of \fullname.}} We first conduct ablation studies under the image-goal setting of the \instancenav task.
 We start from the ZSON~\cite{zson} baseline, with a fixed CLIP goal encoder and a learnable ResNet-50 observation encoder.
 Then we apply the entropy-minimized goal view selection algorithm to select meaningful goal images during pre-training data pre-processing.
-This modification brings $+2.1\%$ improvement in success rate.
+In Table~\ref{tab:ablation-LSD}, this modification brings $+2.1\%$ improvement in success rate.
 We then add the perspective reward relaxation technique, which enhances goal orientation with an alternative pitch angle.
 This approach aims to prevent the agent from being immersed in exactly matching the goal view and observations, neglecting the semantic correlation between them.
 However, we discovered that with the vanilla model design, the augmented image goal confuses the agent and decreases the navigation success rate (from 12.7\% to 10.8\%).
 We argue that this phenomenon is due to the inferior agent design that neglects to reason semantic differences in the goal images and observation images.
 Incorporating with the \sexyname agent alleviates this issue.
 We found that it boosts the navigation success rate by $+3.8\%$ with the goal view selection approach, but more impressively, it cooperates well with the perspective relaxation mechanism and contributes a lot to the improvement ($+9.3\%$ in SR and $+4.2\%$ in SPL).
-We attribute it to the semantic perception module.
-This module captures and compares semantics in both goal and observation images with the same granularity, preventing the agent from learning sub-optimal navigation policies.

 \paragraph{\textbf{Ablation on \inferfullname.}} To alleviate the granularity inconsistency issue of text and image embeddings during testing, we propose a \inferlowername scheme for our \sexyname agent.
 We perform elaborate ablation studies under the text-goal setting to investigate its effectiveness.
 We compare two different implementations of support set in the \inferlowername scheme, including collecting goal images from the image-goal navigation dataset, which refers to the ImageNav support set; and from the instance image navigation dataset, namely the IIN support set.
 In Table~\ref{tab:support-set}, we start with ablating the detailed configurations of the retrieval module and have two main findings: 1) using the support set images from the limited categories of objects as the dataset defined yields inferior results ($11.1\%$ in SR).
 Instead, the diversity of the ImageNav support set brings $+1.3\%$ improvements.
 2) directly replacing the image features with text queries performs poorly ($6.6\%$ in SR) due to the modality gap~\cite{liang2022mind}.
 Retrieving image features to augment the text queries yields better goal embeddings that share the same level of semantic granularity as training, thus significantly improving the navigation success rate by $+9.9\%$.